 Studio Misr also courted his rival, Umm Kulthum.
 Umm Kulthum (1904 -1975) known as ‘Kawkab al-Sharq’ – the ‘Star of the East’ – dominated recorded music and radio in Egypt from the middle years of the twentieth century onwards, becoming a vocal icon across the Arab world.
 Her first musical, Widad (Widad, 1936; see YouTube examples below), directed by Fritz Kramp, struck out in a different direction from Abd al-Wahab’s.
 It was based on a script by Ahmed Rami, based in turn on a story of Umm Kulthum’s own invention about the undying love of the slave girl Widad for her master, set in thirteenth-century Egypt.
-A specially composed score was supplied by Italian composer Pino Bardi (otherwise known as ‘Benno Bardi’, or Benno Poswiansky, bandmaster, music scholar and entrepreneur, a Jewish refugee in Cairo between 1933 and 1939).
-Bardi’s soundtrack laces the film’s battles, palace dance sequences, boat journeys and street scenes with rich orchestral sounds in the European orientalist tradition; musical motifs connect the narrative.
+A specially composed score was supplied by Pino Tinto (likely ‘Benno Bardi’, or Benno Poswiansky, bandmaster, music scholar and entrepreneur, a Jewish refugee in Cairo between 1933 and 1939).
+Tinto’s soundtrack laces the film’s battles, palace dance sequences, boat journeys and street scenes with rich orchestral sounds in the European orientalist tradition; musical motifs connect the narrative.
 Riyad al-Sunbati’s song compositions are, by contrast, in a restrained Egyptian neo-classical idiom - modern renditions of the ‘tradition’ (turath) that Umm Kulthum championed in opposition to what was perceived as Abd al-Wahab’s experimental modernism.
 ‘Tradition’ included representations of folk music, too.
 The film famously contains the song ‘Ala Balad al-Mahbub’ (‘To The Beloved’s Country’), accompanying a journey by boat up the Nile, as though sung in rural style by boatmen – possibly an existing tune artfully repurposed by al-Sunbati.
 Widad portrayed a young woman struggling for respectability and self-determination under difficult circumstances (see YouTube examples below).
 Umm Kulthum followed up quickly with Nashid al-Amal (The Anthem of Hope, 1937) and Dananir (1940) on the same theme, and with comparable glamour and sophistication.
 Traditional song forms, or modern compositions in traditional forms (for example qasida), started to give way in these films to freshly composed songs (ughniyat) in a longer format with refrains, suitable for extended film sequences (Danielson 1997, 88).
 From a musical perspective, this period is habitually thought of in terms of the Umm Kulthum/Abd al-Wahab rivalry.
 A younger generation of singing stars including Layla Murad, Farid al-Atrash and Asmahan would soon enter the fray.

 But other important developments were taking place.
 Dancers of raqs sharqi (‘eastern dance’) performed in a variety of genres, either as guests in filler scenes or in starring roles as protagonists.
 Raqs baladi (‘popular dance’) had long been a feature of Egyptian recreational life, but its more formal cousin raqs sharqi became a celebrated artform, due to stylistic developments in the early twentieth century popularized by live performances at Badia Masabni’s casino.
 One of Masabni’s protegees, Tahiyya Carioca, would establish the role of the dancer-actor in film.
 Her films made the dancer the central character, often shown engaged in the struggle to make her art understood as modern and respectable.
 In Li‘bat al-Sitt (The Lady’s Game, 1946), for instance, this was expressed by a growing repertoire of camera-oriented dance moves, extravagant costumes and musical styles, ranging from traditional to Latin.
 Innovative dancer Samia Gamal began a mutually beneficial collaboration with singer-composer and actor al-Atrash, starring in hit comedies such as Habib al Umr (Love of my Life, 1947) and Afrita Hanim (Lady Genie, 1949).
 Together, they continued the tradition of singers accompanied by dance; as proponents of an appealing Arab and Western syncretism, they were a distinctly successful duo.